yanghengqiang/45/Game-Architecture.md

 ![](http://i.imgur.com/epBau83.png)

 At the beginning of the check, we save the start time.
 Then send a message to server, let's call it **ping**.
 When the server receives that **ping** message, it will reply back with a **pong** message.
 And when the **pong** arrives the client side, we can calculate the difference between the start time and end time.
 As simple as that!

+***

+I hope this document will help you understand more about the project.
+From now, you are able continue develop more awesome features for the game, or make your own online games.
+The wiki are always open, don't forget to share your knowledge during development.